gwsystems/composite/README.md

   election based on Scantegrity in Takoma Park, MD.
 It provided a secure webpage for verifying ballots after the election.

-Source code: This package includes the source code for COMPOSITE.
+Source code:

-Please read the doc/ directory for more information, or join the compositeos@googlegroups.com mailing list.
+- Please read the doc/ directory for more information on how the code is organized, or join the compositeos@googlegroups.com mailing list.

+Composite currently supports a platform with:

+- x86-32
+- booting using Linux 2.6.33 or 2.6.36 (see Hijack support for booting information)
+- networking

+**The code is pre-alpha quality.
+Some parts are quite solid, many others are absolutely not.
+Please consult with us to determine if it is right for you.**